 Phone service has improved a lot in the last year, try and limit it to condition checks and photo comparing, but being constantly stuck to it takes away from the social hut life.
 Facebook can wait!

-Porters has no official accommodation, but the Porters Ski Club has opened their own lodge at the foot of the mountain, just a few hundred meters up above the first chain bay on the access road.
+Porters have their own lodge at the foot of the mountain, just a few hundred meters up above the first chain bay on the access road.
 Porters Alpine Lodge offers bunk room style accommodation and has two outdoor bath tubs with a wood fire keeping them warm.
 Check out the booking details here.